SamanoCastre/hopitalService/README.md

 #Requirements
 1. Java 17
 2. Maven 3.8.6
+3. Mongodb 6.0.0

 #External API used
-GoogleMatrix API (provid a valid API KEY "see cloudConfig repo")  : to calculate the distance
+GoogleMatrix API (provide a valid API KEY "see cloudConfig repo")  : to calculate the distance

 #Dependencies
 1. spring-boot-starter-data-mongodb